Work experience placements bring benefits to candidates and employers alike, says Just Recruitment’s founder Jenny Wrightson.

 With the proliferation of graduates in the 21st century labour market, expectations have changed.
 Many Millennials expect to land a dream job, with a decent salary and perfect working conditions.
 They’ve lost a sense that they need to prove themselves professionally before enjoying the fruits of success.

-But as the employment rate continues to improve (new labour market statistics out this week show that unemployment is lower than it’s been for years, and employment at an all-time high), competition for jobs will get ever harder.
-So it is more important than ever for candidates to show their credentials and impress at interview.
+But as the employment rate continues to improve, competition for jobs will get ever harder.
+It is more important than ever for candidates to show their credentials and impress at interview.
 Employers have the pick of the crop, and hands-on experience counts for a great deal.

 Work experience has never been more useful for people at the start of their career, or those looking for a change in direction.
 It needn’t involve working as an unpaid tea boy – although some very successful careers, including that of DJ Chris Evans, started on that basis.
 There are plenty of internships available nowadays with high-profile employers: programmes for which you will not only get paid, but also receive valuable training that enhances employability.

 Apply for a job with this sort of experience on your CV, and you’ll instantly have an advantage over the competition.
 A willingness to take on work experience shows not only that you’re serious about your chosen career path.
 It also demonstrates that you see the value in gaining relevant experience, that you’ve tested your enthusiasm for a given role, and have a sense of how the professional world operates.

 If you’re lucky, work experience can yield an offer of ongoing employment.
 At the very least, if you make a good impression on your host they’ll recommend you to other employers and maybe even give you a reference.
 At best, your talent will be identified, and you’ll land the job of your dreams.